I love working with musicians.

-Because I found a huge need for a musicians’ “road map” to demystify the business side of their careers, I wrote Beyond Talent: Creating a Successful Career in Music.
-I’ve also written articles for Inside Arts, The Strad, Classical Singer, and Chamber Music magazines, all aimed at giving musicians real world answers to their career-related questions.
+Because there was no single source for real-world advice that demystified the business side of music careers, I wrote Beyond Talent: Creating a Successful Career in Music, now in its third edition.
+I’ve also written articles for Inside Arts, The Strad, Classical Singer, and I write a column for Chamber Music magazine, all aimed at giving musicians down-to-earth solutions for career-related dilemmas.

-That’s one of the reasons I’m fascinated with how careers develop—because when artists align their actions with their core purpose, their careers take off.
+That’s one of the reasons I’m fascinated with how careers develop.
+Because when artists align their actions with their core purpose, their careers—and their artistry—leap ahead.
 I know because I see it and I’ve lived it.

 People often ask me what it takes to succeed.
 Beyond talent, it takes the courage to dream, the power to plan, and the will to get things done.
-It’s about more than your job or your career, it’s about the kind of life you want to live, and the person you want to become.
+It’s about more than your job or your career, it’s about the kind of life you want to live, and the person—the artist—you want to become.

-For a sense of my why, try this:
+For a sense of my ‘why,’ see this: